De Osma Studentship

 The De Osma Studentship is an academic award of the University of Oxford supporting research in Spanish studies, including archaeology, art, geography, history, language, and literature.
 It provides opportunities for students to work at the Instituto Valencia of Don Juan in Madrid.

 Established in 1920, it was among the first Oxford endowments devoted to Spanish studies and remains one of the university's oldest travel studentships.

 History

-The Universities Tests Act 1871 lifted religious restrictions on the universities of England (Oxford, Cambridge, and Durham), allowing them to enroll non-Anglican students such as Roman Catholics.
-The first Spaniard to study at Oxford was Guillermo de Osma (1853–1922).
+The Universities Tests Act 1871 lifted religious restrictions on the universities of England (Oxford, Cambridge, and Durham), allowing them to enroll non-Anglican students, including Catholics.
+The first Spaniard to study at Oxford, following the Universities Tests Act 1871, was Guillermo de Osma (1853–1922).
 Osma obtained a first-class degree in modern history.

 On 15 March 1916 de Osma founded the Instituto Valencia of Don Juan in Madrid.
 In 1920 de Osma endowed the University of Oxford with £2,110 to establish a scholarship for the study of Spanish at the Instituto.
 The studentship admitted both men and women from the outset.